-\textbf{Datasets.} N-ImageNet \cite{N-imagenet} is the event camera version of ImageNet and the largest event camera dataset, which contains almost 1.2 million event streams and 1,000 classes.
-HARDVS \cite{hardvs} is a recently released dataset for event-based action recognition, currently having the largest action classes, namely 107,646 recordings for 300 action categories.
-DSEC \cite{Dsec} (Driving Stereo Event Camera) dataset is an autonomous driving dataset with a particular focus on event-based vision.
-We also utilize N-Caltech101 \cite{n-caltech} for evaluating model zero-shot performance and further few-shot testing.
-Similar to N-ImageNet construction, N-Caltech101 contains 8,246 samples from 101 classes. \textit{More dataset details can be found in the appendix.}
+\textbf{Datasets.} \textsc{\textsc{N-ImageNet}}~\cite{N-imagenet} is the event camera version of ImageNet and the largest event camera dataset, which contains almost 1.2 million event streams and 1,000 classes.
+HARDVS~\cite{hardvs} is a recently released dataset for event-based action recognition, currently having the largest action classes, namely 107,646 recordings for 300 action categories. \textsc{DSEC}~\cite{Dsec} (Driving Stereo Event Camera) dataset is an autonomous driving dataset with a particular focus on event-based vision.
+We also utilize \textsc{N-Caltech101}~\cite{n-caltech} for evaluating model zero-shot performance and further few-shot testing.
+Similar to \textsc{\textsc{N-ImageNet}} construction, \textsc{N-Caltech101} contains 8,246 samples from 101 classes.

-\textbf{Dataset Preprocessing.} Overall processed dataset information can be referred to Table \ref{tab:dataset}.
-After we annotate these dataset by Section \ref{sec:DataEngineering}, we split the image/video-event-text pairs from N-ImageNet \cite{N-imagenet}, HARDVS \cite{hardvs}, N-Caltech101 \cite{n-caltech} into the corresponding training sets and validation sets according to their categories.
-We use the whole DSEC training set by segmenting its scene video into multiple frame groups.
-The categories in each split do not overlap with each other in the same dataset for zero-shot evaluation. \textit{Few-shot datasets setting can be found in the appendix.}
+\textbf{Processing Details} Overall processed dataset information can be referred to Table~\ref{tab:dataset}.
+In each annotation round, we randomly sample a problem from the corresponding list.
+For \textsc{N-ImageNet}, we use the entire event-pairs dataset for training, without utilizing its variants.
+For \textsc{N-Caltech101}, the dataset is only used to validate the effectiveness of our proposed \textsc{EventVL}.
+For \textsc{HARDVS}, we employ its red-blue color map representation rather than the raw event data to improve efficiency.
+In each category, we uniformly sample 14 frames from each video for post-processing.
+If a video contains fewer than 14 frames, we use the entire video.
+For \textsc{DSEC}, we sample 14 frames from each segment to ensure training efficiency.
+After we annotate these dataset, we split the image/video-event-text pairs from \textsc{\textsc{N-ImageNet}}, \textsc{HARDVS}, \textsc{N-Caltech101} into the corresponding training sets and validation sets according to their categories.
+We use the whole \textsc{DSEC} training set by segmenting its scene video into multiple frame groups.
+The categories in each split do not overlap with each other in the same dataset for zero-shot evaluation.